 Interaction Design (IxD)

-The Interaction Design Bachelor of Technology degree focuses on human behavior and user experience in the design and development of mobile applications, responsive web design and user experiences, service design, social networks, way-finding projects, brick and mortar and on-line retailing, exhibit design and more.
-This program encourages a culture in which students learn the value of collaboration, vision, risk-taking, discovery, entrepreneurship, passion, social responsibility and play.
-Students will immerse themselves in an environment that focuses on the practical application of user-centered, needs-based design solutions built upon strong research and development, observation, and prototyping.
+The Interaction Design (“IXD”) Baccalaureate Degree program focuses on human behavior and user experience in designing and developing mobile applications, responsive web design and user experiences, service design, and social networks way-finding projects, brick and mortar and online retailing, exhibit design and more.
+This program encourages a culture where students learn the value of collaboration, vision, risk-taking, discovery, entrepreneurship, passion, social responsibility, and play.
+Students will immerse themselves in an environment that focuses on the practical application of user-centered, needs-based design solutions built upon vital research and development, observation, and prototyping.